 Prior to coming to Utica College, I was Visiting Assistant Professor of Philosophy at Concordia University in Montreal, and Teaching Fellow of Philosophy at Queen’s University at Kingston, where I received my PhD.

 In 2020 I was a Visiting Scholar at the Hastings Center in New York and in 2016 I was a Visiting Researcher at the Fondation Brocher in Hermance, Switzerland.

 In 2018 I was the recipient of the 44th Dr. Virgil Crisafulli Distinguished Teaching Award at Utica College.
 Earlier that year, I testified in front of the New York State Assembly Committee on Health concerning Medical Aid in Dying.

 This website offers a relatively comprehensive listing of my publications and projects (although many are omitted to ensure anonymity for the peer review process).
-For further details, please contact me for a full CV.
-I am also happy to share copies of my work or to discuss works in progress.
+I am happy to share copies of my work or to discuss works in progress.